reiggrau/websocket-connect4/README.md

 });
 ```

-You’re going to need three types of messages from the server to the browser:
+You're going to need three types of messages from the server to the browser:

 ```js
 {type: "play", player: "red", column: 3, row: 0}